rc-kid/rckid/HARDWARE.md

 - `GPIO3` is tied to ground as per the dataset for unused gpio
 - `MODE` is tied to ground for I2C selection

-> TODO verify the pull-up on the radio reset line makes sense and add it to the schematics and pcb

 #### Microphone

 As per the typical application, the microphone is connected differentially to `LMICP` and `LMICN` with `2k2` from MICBIAS to positive mic, 0.1uF capacitor on the positive output to right channel and direct connection to ground on the negative channel, which also goes to the left input via 0.1uF capacitor.